Do you dream of at least a thousand free ways to drive traffic to your website?

 Let me ask you, what’s your attitude towards older content?

-Because if that's the case, you're not doing your organic traffic any favor.
+Such an approach will not do your organic traffic any favor.

-Google has always been quite outspoken about the fact that prefers fresh content.
+Google doesn’t hide the fact that prefers fresh content.

 Meaning, the search engine would very much like to show its users content that is up to date.

-With that being said, there is a simple way to satisfy Google.
-And you know that once that happens, it will affect your rankings and traffic in a positive way!
+With that said, there is a simple way to satisfy Google.
+And once that happens, it will affect your rankings and traffic in a positive way.

 Here it is:

 - See which are your top 10 articles

 To clarify, by update, I mean update – don’t just mess around!